3PB Barristers pupil barrister recruitment

 The Legal Cheek View

-One of the largest sets in the UK, with 255 barristers spread across London, Bournemouth, Birmingham, Bristol, Oxford, and Winchester, 3PB is not one to be ignored by those on the pupillage hunt.
-Tracing its roots back to Christmas day in 1892, and with a host of highly regarded former members, including a Nobel Prize winner, the set boasts a broad practice.
+One of the largest sets in the UK, with over 260 barristers spread across London, Bournemouth, Birmingham, Bristol, Oxford, and Winchester, 3PB is not one to be ignored by those on the pupillage hunt.
+Tracing its roots back to Christmas day in 1892, and with a host of highly regarded former members (including a Nobel Prize winner) the set boasts a broad practice.
 On the agenda are crime, family, IP, chancery, education, and employment, as well as developing commercial, property, personal injury, and medical negligence practices.

 It’s clear that junior members can expect to be involved in a good chunk of this offering.
-Rookies speak of “an excellent variety of work with high complexity that is challenging and interesting to undertake”, leaving them with “a diverse practice where every day is different and I think there is social value in the work I do.”
-It’s certainly not take what you’re given, however, with juniors praising the clerks’ ability to tailor and build a personal practice.
+Rookies speak of “an excellent variety of work with high complexity that is challenging and interesting to undertake”, leaving them with “a diverse practice where every day is different”.
+Tenants also value the “social value in the work” and juniors praise the clerks’ ability to tailor and build a personal practice.
 “With the breadth and volume of work coming in, there are enough new cases in my preferred areas” says one, another reporting that “chambers has assisted me to build the practice I want.”
 There are certainly no complaints to be found here.

 Continue reading

 What’s more, the balance created within chambers between work and rest doesn’t seem to be hurting the juniors’ jolly moods.
-“Clerking is very responsive to our personal as well as professional needs.
-We have well-being officers and a mentoring system for junior members.
-Clerks and members encourage balancing work with making sure enough breaks are taken.”
+“Members work hard and to a high standard, but do not work long hours regularly or for the sake of it and respect members’ down-time including weekends and holidays.”
 This cheery commenter isn’t alone, others similarly speaking of “clerks and members encouraging balancing work with making sure enough breaks are taken”, as well as “lots of great wellbeing talk and info from members”.
-We have also heard blasphemous whispers of juniors not being overloaded to the point of exhaustion, with one crazy comment even suggesting that recruits “have never encountered a problem taking time off work when they need to”.
+We have also heard (shocking!) whispers of juniors not being overloaded to the point of exhaustion, with one crazy comment even suggesting that recruits “have never encountered a problem taking time off work when they need to”.
 Who would want to work in an environment where their wellbeing is prioritised, and life comes before work?
-Actually…

-Continuing with the positivity, juniors rave about the quality of the office spaces.
-Following a spate of revamps and refurbishments, with more in the pipeline, the offices are now simply described as “very swish!”
-Whether in these modern spacious offices or at home, rookies praise the IT and tech support on offer.
+Whether in office or at home, rookies praise the IT and tech support on offer.
 “We have very good outsourced support on tap”, chimes one, with others complementing the support that is “only a call or email away”, and the “dedicated member of staff and full access to online IT support on offer”.
 Simply put, says one, “I cannot praise our head of operations enough on this”.

 Deadlines